Explore

 21. Passed

-A motion was made by Councilmember Ghazi Edwin, seconded by Councilmember Disch, that the Ordinance be Adopted on Second Reading.
-On a voice vote, the [Enter Title] declared the motion carried.
+A motion was made by Councilmember Eyer, seconded by Councilmember Cornell, that the Resolution be approved.
+On a voice vote, the Mayor declared the motion carried.

 Attachments